3a1b2c3/SkippingStones/README.md

 ## How to play:
-Open the web site (locally from dist/client folder) in chrome, I haven tested other browers yet.
+Open the web site (locally from dist/client folder) in chrome and android chrome, I have not tested other browers yet.
 Hosted [here](https:/)

 On a computer use: